LoKnow/stockcrock/CHALLENGE.md

    - for the previous 7 days including today (disregarding weekends/holidays and data not yet available)
-3. For each ticker, and for each day from the aggregate data, calculate and display the difference between the opening and closing price.
+3. For each ticker, and for each day from the aggregate data, calculate and display the difference between the opening and closing price, rounded to 4 decimal places.
     - For example, if a stock opened at 75.0875 and closed at 74.06, the difference would be -1.0275.